rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

   form `KEY=VALUE`.
 * `exec-env` is an environment variable to set when executing a test of the form `KEY=VALUE`.
+* `unset-exec-env` specifies an environment variable to unset when executing a test.
 * `unset-rustc-env` specifies an environment variable to unset when running `rustc`.